sunstang-uwo/BPS/README.md

 - Initialize and update the battery box/driver display LCD (Could have individual LCD in battery box for current, temp and voltage )
 - Update the LCD display with BPS status and current/voltage/temp values
 - Read voltage/temp/current at rate of ???
-- Handles reading all neccesary measurements using task handling???
+- Handles reading all neccesary measurements using interrupt task handling???
 -